gnw-d3m0/D3M0s-KPatches/README.md

 ### WaterForceFieldHighFPSFix
 Fixes water ripples and force field effects above 60 FPS.

-Only use one of the two post-combat patches at a time. `DialogueLetterboxFix` can be used alongside either post-combat patch.
+Only use one of the two post-combat patches at a time.

 ## Supported executables